 Advances like high-performance materials, machine learning, and automation are revolutionizing flow batteries, a type of rechargeable battery that uses two liquid electrolytes to store energy.
 By utilizing nanomaterials in the construction of electrodes and membranes, flow batteries achieve higher power densities and longer lifetimes.
 Machine learning algorithms also optimize battery performance and extend battery life by predicting degradation and adjusting operational parameters accordingly.
 Automation is streamlining manufacturing processes and reducing costs.
 Use cases for flow battery innovations include grid-scale energy storage, renewable energy integration, and backup power for critical infrastructure.
 Overall, these technologies are enabling the development of more efficient, reliable, and cost-effective flow batteries.
+Dive into our curated list of 20 flow battery startups to watch in 2024 and discover the trailblazers shaping the next era of energy innovation.

 - Sinergy Flow – Multi-Day Redox Flow Battery